-If you’ve ever smelled gas while your car was running, you’re not alone.
-It’s a common problem, and one that can be caused by a variety of factors.
+The good news is you’re not alone.
+It’s a common problem and one that can be caused by a variety of factors.
 The most common reason for oil smells like gas is a leaking fuel injector.

-In this blog post, we’ll take a look at the symptoms, causes and fixes for an oil smell like gas.
+In this blog post, we’ll take a look at the symptoms, causes, and fixes for an oil smells like gas.
 We’ll also provide some tips on how to prevent the problem from happening again.

 What's in this post?